 In a partial judgment issued on January 15, 2015, the Higher Regional Court in Munich invalidated the arbitration agreement between Claudia Pechstein and the International Skating Union (ISU) due to an infringement of mandatory rules of German competition law.
 The court held that ISU had abused its market power by requiring the athlete to consent to the Court of Arbitration of Sports (CAS) arbitration agreement because the tribunal had been constituted by a monopoly of sports associations.
 In contrast to the judgment of the first instance, the Higher Regional Court in Munich also held that the award of the CAS is not recognisable in Germany so domestic courts are not bound by the decision on the legitimacy of the doping ban in the award.
-The decision has not ended the debate, and it certainly does not mean the end of sports as a whole.
+The decision has not ended the debate, and it certainly does not mean the end of sports arbitration.
+The two holdings do not entail any danger for the autonomy of sports as a whole.
 But the Munich courts have made abundantly clear the need to reform CAS rules on the appointment and composition of tribunals.

-G. Switzerland
+G. SWITZERLAND

 In Switzerland, 2015 was another busy year for the case docket of Swiss Supreme Court ("the Court") related to international arbitration.
-To date, the Court has rendered thirtythree decisions relating to appeals from arbitral awards issued by international arbitral tribunals seated in Switzerland.
+To date, the Court has rendered thirty-three decisions relating to appeals from arbitral awards issued by international arbitral tribunals seated in Switzerland.
 Among the most important decisions are the following three: